-Founded in 1997 Cordoba builds quality guitars and ukuleles.
+Founded in 1997 Cordoba builds quality guitars and ukes.
 In fact Cordoba has a couple new models called the Mini and Mini II that are basically tiny guitars and a little larger than baritone ukuleles.
 Their instruments do not have amazing artwork or designs, they are just simply built for great tones.
 Being in the business of both nylon guitars and ukuleles show they know their way around acoustic instruments!
 They mostly use the woods mahogany and acacia, solid wood on the more expensive brands and laminated woods for cheaper models.
 Of course the best Cordoba ukulele is going to have solid wood for the most pleasant sound.
 Cordoba has a very classic style with basic wood grain colors, nothing too out of the ordinary.
 While they do carry the lower budget models to compete with other brands, many of their ukes are a little pricier (see Cordoba 20CM in our Best Ukuleles Under $200 article).

-Cordoba ukuleles come in all four sizes.
+Cordoba ukes come in all four sizes.
 As a reminder there is the soprano, concert, tenor, and the baritone.
 The soprano is the smallest and traditional uke size while the baritone is the largest and even has a different tuning.
-The second largest is the concert and the tenor is a few more inches taller than that.
+The second largest is the concert ukulele and the tenor is a few more inches taller than that.
 Most beginning uke students prefer the concerts and tenors as they are a little larger and project sound better.
 In some of these models they offer acoustic-electric and alternative cutaway body styles.
 As mentioned above Cordoba also makes classical and nylon string guitars, there may be a chance you are a guitar player wanting to learn ukulele.
 If so, a baritone is going to be the slightest change as the four strings are the same bottom four strings of a guitar.
 However if you still want that unique uke sound perhaps a tenor is the one to start on.

 We have included Cordoba ukulele reviews in past articles (Best Ukuleles Under $200, Best Ukulele Brands for Intermediate and Advanced Players) so the examples below are completely new models that may be of interest.
 We included a basic beginner series for those not wishing to spend much and a next level solid wood series.
 If you have already played a ukulele and know you love it, then it is worth spending more to get a great sounding instrument.
-There is of course way more Cordoba ukuleles than we have listed now or in the past.
+There is of course way more Cordoba ukes than we have listed now or in the past.
 If their classic style suits your needs than head over to their website and look at a few different models.
 Otherwise if you are new student the following styles below are fine to start on.

 |Cordoba 20TM Vault Package||Solid mahogany tenor|